 4. Polystyrene (Styrofoam™) Cups and Plastic Lids

 FACT: It is estimated that it takes over 500 years for Styrofoam to break down.

 Taking hot beverages to go often means using a Styrofoam cup and a plastic lid.
 The problem is, not only do these items produce lots of waste, but your body absorbs the chemicals at an alarmingly rapid rate.
 Studies have linked styrene to neurological damage, reproductive issues, and cancers

 Bring a reusable beverage container when you purchase coffee to go.*

 5. Plastic Grocery Bags

 Simply buy fresh produce loose instead of using a separate plastic bag.
 Or purchase a washable mesh produce bag, a muslin or cotton cloth bag, or repurpose a mesh laundry bag.
-Instead of using disposable grocery bags, bring reusable fabric totes to market or use empty cardboard boxes to load your groceries and transport home.
+Instead of using disposable grocery bags, bring reusable fabric totes to the market or use empty cardboard boxes to load your groceries and transport them home.
 Another option is to keep a cooler in your car.
 Unload your groceries from the cart directly into the cooler.
-When plastic bags are the only option, save and recycle or reuse them.
+When plastic bags are the only option, save and recycle, or reuse them.